auth-global/self-documenting-cryptography/design-documents/g3p.md

 The G3P protocol ensures that every HMAC call and nearly every SHA256 block it specifies contains at least one self-documenting constant.
 This is an educated but naive attempt at amplifying the overhead imposed by any hypothetical tag obscuration attack.
 It accomplishes this using PHKDF, a cryptographic primitive introduced in the next section that is the result of deconstructing PBKDF2 and HKDF and reconstructing them into a natively self-documenting cryptographic construction.
 If the self-documenting constants weren't throughly suffused throughout PHKDF, then it perhaps the virtual black-box tag obscuration algorithm would only need to be used for a few blocks instead of tens of thousands of blocks per password guess.

-G3P further hedges the self-documenting properties PHKDF by using bcrypt in a cryptographically self-documenting mode of operation.
+G3P further hedges the self-documenting properties of PHKDF by using bcrypt in a cryptographically self-documenting mode of operation.
 While further improvements are likely be found by reconstructing bcrypt as well, this would necessarily involve much deeper and more subtle changes.
-A design goal of Version 1 of the G3P is to remain cautious in the changes it chooses to introduce.
+A design goal of Version 1 of the G3P is to be relatively cautious in the changes it chooses to introduce.

-Furthermore, even if our hope for a durable plaintext communication channel to observers is overly optimistic, the domain separation itself enables a sufficiently sophisticated observer to deduce openly-published, non-secret tags even from perfect black-box implementations of a G3P deployment.
+Furthermore, even if our hope for a durable plaintext communication channel to observers is overly optimistic, the domain seperation itself enables a sufficiently sophisticated observer to deduce openly-published, non-secret tags even from perfect black-box implementations of a G3P deployment.

 Let's say an attacker provides an observer with a virtual black-box implementation of Acme's prehash function, like a webservice.
 Of course, a literal G3P-as-a-webservice would be almost entirely useless in practice.
-It's of no use to password crackers, because generating password guesses is cheap, but actually calculating their hash so that the guess can be checked is expensive, so this arrangement does not outsource the real cost of password cracking, and in fact introduces new ones.
-And of course G3P-as-a-webservice is a comically insecure deployment decision if the G3P is actually used as a password prehash function.
+It's of no use to password crackers, because generating password guesses is cheap, but actually calculating their hash so that the guess can be checked is expensive, so this arrangement does not outsource the real cost of password cracking in addition to introducing substantial new costs.
+And of course a literal G3P-as-a-webservice is a comically insecure deployment decision if the G3P is actually used as a password prehash function.
 However, G3P-as-a-webservice is a useful mental approximation of the virtual black-box oracle needed for our thought experiment.

 For the remainder of this section, we assume our attacker has the superpower to produce a virtual black-box oracle for Acme's prehash function that allows this  "webservice" to be shared as a executable program with 10x overhead or less, or somehow otherwise magically find another solution that is bordering on practical for purposes of outsourcing password cracking attacks.
 Even in this scenario, a sufficiently advanced observer should still have relatively little difficulty figuring out which deployment is being hidden behind the oracle.